dalaing/behaviors-and-events/blog/drafts/behaviors.md

   ]
 ```

-Unlike with `accumB`, we can observe these changes in the same transaction as the event that caused the change.

-If we end up needing both, we can efficiently combine the two of these by using `mapAccum`:
+We are going to end up needing both, and we can efficiently combine the two of these by using `mapAccum`:
 ```haskell
 mapAccum :: MonadMoment m => acc -> Event (acc -> (x, acc)) -> m (Event x, Behavior acc)
 ```

-If we add a few new commands to handle increasing and decreasing the history limit, we can create a new component that will give as both a behavior trackign the number of messages we should be displaying and an event that lets us known when that value has changed:
+We can use this to create a new component that will give as both a behavior tracking the number of messages we should be displaying and an event that lets us known when that value has changed:
 ```haskell
 data LimitInput = LimitInput {
     lieLimitUp :: Event ()